Let the Symphony Last for Eternity

-Only Elizabetha had died childless, so if this was where Mathias was hiding, were these paintings a type of story of what he wished to have happened?
+Only Elisabetha had died childless, so if this was where Mathias was hiding, were these paintings a type of story of what he wished to have happened?
 If that was the case why bring a newly made hunter with a grudge against the man into his very home?
 Leon couldn't fathom the reason as he moved along, watching as the little boy grew up into a young man.

 The paintings told a story, in their own way, as all the paintings involved all three family members.
 But as the young boy became a young man the paintings stopped being about the trio, instead the young man was often depicted alone, with only the ghostly hands of a lady reaching for him.
 It raised a question in Leon about the grand painting at the end that he had left behind.
 Causing him to turn around and return to it.
 He approached the painting, noting that as he approached the flute and violin rose back up and resumed playing.
 So engrossed with his inspection of the paintings he didn't notice that the music had stopped.
-Apparently once he got a certain distance they stopped on their own and once he got within range they resumed.
+Apparently once he got to a certain distance they stopped on their own and once he got within range they resumed.

 There was something about the incompleteness of the painting itself that disturbed him, and it was most certainly incomplete.
-There was something trying to guard this painting, not just the man with the sword either.
-The focus seemed towards the gaping hole in the center of the piece Leon had to actively look away at the other two images in the painting.
+There was something trying to guard this painting, not just the man with the sword, either.
+The focus seemed towards the gaping hole in the center of the piece Leon had to actively look away to the other two images in the painting.
 Otherwise his vision was redrawn, seemingly against his will, back to the void.
 Leon didn't understand, maybe there was a brush or something he was supposed to bring back to this piece?